binipringle/right-to-be-forgotten/_texts/0-outline.md

 ### Waiver

-Client’s privilege to waive (even work product)
+It is client’s privilege to waive (even work product)

 Inadvertent waiver: during discovery when otherwise protected information given to opposing counsel by mistake (e.g. sent over voluminous ESI data transfer) – potential to clawback and have opposing side which was inadvertently given the privileged material not use it.